To what extend should you always listen to your clients?

 Achieve better margins

-Regardless of the value chains you operate in, ultimately you are serving an external or internal client.
-Do you know what the clients at the end of your value chains want and why they want this?
-What makes them happy?
+Regardless of your product or service, and the value chains you operate in, ultimately you are serving an external or internal client.
+Understanding your client is critical.
+You shall know what the clients at the end of your value chains want and why they want this.

-Client relations take time to build, but can be destroyed instantly.
-Everybody influences the client experience.
-Are all your people aware?
-Are the right processes and tools available to collaborate and excel in serving the client?
+However, client relations take time to build, but can be instantly destroyed.
+And because everybody influences the client experience, all your people shall be aware.
+The right focus, processes and tools shall be available for them to collaborate and excel in serving the client.
+Making clients happy every day.